vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       A filter usually calls this function when its activation reason is arAllFramesReady or arFrameReady.
 See VSActivationReason_.

-      It is safe to retrieve a frame more than once, but each unused reference needs to be freed.
+      It is safe to retrieve a frame more than once, but each reference needs to be freed.

       *n*